 Compost to the rescue to lessen sports injuries

-It should come as no surprise that compost was on their list of solutions.
-Compost, in conjunction with soil aeration, was found to dramatically improve a field’s soil.
+It should come as no surprise that compost was on the list of solutions.
+Compost, in conjunction with soil aeration, can dramatically improve a field’s soil.

-Learn more about McGill’s SportsTurf compost, formulated for use on active playing surfaces.
+Also, learn more about McGill’s SportsTurf compost, formulated for use on active playing surfaces.